theexiile1305/showcase-wca/README.md

 [![Website](https://img.shields.io/website?url=https%3A%2F%2Fshowcase-wca.web.app%2F)](https://showcase-wca.web.app/)
 [![GitHub](https://img.shields.io/github/license/theexiile1305/showcase-wca)](https://github.com/theexiile1305/showcase-wca/blob/master/LICENSE)

-# Welcome to the Showcase of the Web Cryptography API
 In the course of my bachelor thesis 'Evaluation and Implementation of a secure cloud storage with the Web Cryptography API' this application was implemented to show some basic cryptographic operations in web applications.
 This case study is a proof-of-concept to securely store, exchange and sign documents in the public cloud.
 Furthermore, all entities of the user- and identities management are encrypted on a client-side basis, enabling full end-to-end encryption.